antleaf/journal_comparison_service_data_collection/FOAA-Inspired_Framework.md

-# Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees
+# cOAlition S adaptation of the Fair Open Access Alliance (FOAA) Breakdown of Publication Services and Fees

 Version 1.0, 2022-04-11